-In addition to her work at the clinic, she runs a part time Social Thinking practice along with Nancy Tarshis.
-They work with children ages 14 months through adult in individual as well as group sessions, consult to public and private schools and provide training for parents and professionals.
+In addition to her current position, she runs a part time private practice along with Nancy Tarshis, for children ages 14 months through adulthood.
+They provide individual and group sessions, consult to public and private schools and provide training for parents and professionals.

 - Play and Language: Assessment and Intervention for the Preschool Child

 - Play and Language: Development, Assessment and Intervention